Education for Persons Living with a Mental Illness

 NAMI affiliates provide the course and all course materials to participants at no cost.

 Trained teacher/facilitators, called Mentors, lead the course.
 In keeping with fidelity to the NAMI peer education model, Mentors are also persons living with SMI, and who demonstrate the skills and confidence necessary to teach and share lessons from their own recovery journey.
-To create a sense of ownership, self-worth, and professionalism, NAMI Indiana distributes a stipend to the mentors for facilitating the course.
+To create a sense of ownership, self-worth, and professionalism, NAMI Indiana distributes a stipend to the mentors for facilitating the course when funding is available.
 The role then adds teaching experiences and skills to mentors’ professional development paths.
 Feedback indicates that mentors also experience increased levels of confidence to enter or return to jobs, education, volunteerism, and other community settings, facilitating recovery in yet another important way.